Political Archives Act

 3. Digitize and store the archives.

-Political archives for which the classification period has expired or the conditions for declassification have been met shall be automatically declassified; political archives that have been classified for more than 30 years shall be deemed declassified unless the government agency (institution) that originally transferred them demonstrates that there is a legal basis for continued confidentiality.
+Political archives for which the classification period has expired or the conditions for declassification have been fulfilled shall be automatically declassified; political archives that have been classified for 30 years shall be deemed declassified unless the government agency (institution) that originally transferred them demonstrates that there is a legal basis for setting an express date or conditions for declassification.

-After political archives are declassified, the NAA shall publicly announce the declassification, send a copy of the announcement to the government agency (institution) that originally transferred them, and take necessary declassification measures, without regard to the provisions of the Classified National Security Information Protection Act and any other declassification provisions governing the processing of documents.
+After political archives are declassified, the NAA shall publicly announce the reason for declassification, send a copy of the announcement to the government agency (institution) that originally transferred them, and take necessary declassification measures, the Classified National Security Information Protection Act and any other declassification provisions governing the processing of documents do not apply.

 Article 8

-A party to the subject matter of archives may apply for access to political archives pertaining to his or her case; when a party to the subject matter of archives becomes deceased, the party's spouse or heir as set out in Article 1138 of the Civil Code may apply for access.
+A party to the subject matter of archives may apply for access to political archives pertaining to his or her case; when a party to the subject matter of archives is deceased, the party's spouse or heirs provided in Article 1138 of the Civil Code may apply for access.

-3. a party to the subject matter of archives, or an heir thereof, has stated that he/she is unwilling to disclose personal documents.
+2.A party to the subject matter of archives, or an heir thereof, has stated that he/she is unwilling to disclose private documents.

-Where political archives that someone has applied to access under the provisions of paragraph 1 involve matters of personal privacy, the NAA shall make them available for viewing or hand-copying at a specified location, and shall make them available for reproduction if the portion(s) involving matters of personal privacy are separately treated to ensure that any viewer will be unable to identify a specific individual, provided, this shall not apply if the person in question consents to their reproduction.
+Where political archives that someone has applied to access under the provisions of paragraph 1 involve matters of personal privacy, the NAA shall make them available for viewing or hand-copying at a specified location, and shall make them available for duplication if the portion(s) involving matters of personal privacy are separately treated to ensure that any viewer will be unable to identify a specific individual, provided, this shall not apply if the person in question is deceased or consents to their duplication.

-Political archives of the preceding two paragraphs to which the circumstance listed in subparagraph 2 of paragraph 2 of this article applies shall be made publicly available for viewing, hand-copying, or duplication no later than 50 years from the date of their creation; political archives to which subparagraph 3 of paragraph 2 of this article applies, or to which the preceding paragraph applies, shall be made publicly available for viewing, hand-copying, or duplication no later than 70 years from the date of their creation.
+Political archives of the preceding two paragraphs to which the circumstances listed in subparagraph 2, paragraph 2 of this article or the main text of the preceding paragraph apply shall be made publicly available for viewing, hand-copying, or duplicating no later than 70 years from the date of their creation.

-The basis for calculation of the time periods set out in the preceding paragraph shall be the date of creation of the earliest-dated document in the entire case.
+The basis for calculation of the time periods set out in paragraph 2 and the main text of paragraph 4 of Article 5, paragraph 2 of Article 7, and the preceding paragraph shall be the date of creation of the earliest-dated document in the entire case.

-When a government agency issues a public announcement in accordance with the following provisions, it shall send a copy of the public announcement to inform the NAA; the public announcement shall become as national archives and be provided for public access:
+When government agencies issue a public announcement in accordance with the following provisions, it shall send a copy of the public announcement to inform the NAA; the public announcement shall become as archives and be provided for public access:

-A party to the subject matter of archives or his/her heir may hire a third party to handle the applications provided for in paragraph 1 and paragraph 6 above.
+A party to the subject matter of archives or his/her heir may mandate a third party to handle the applications provided for in paragraph 1 and paragraph 7 above.

 Article 9

-When someone other than the party to the subject matter of an archive applies to view, hand-copy, or duplicate political archives, provision of the archives shall be subject to the following requirements:
+When someone other than the party to the subject matter of archives applies to view, hand-copy, or duplicate political archives, provision of the archives shall be subject to the following requirements:

-The 30-year period referred to in the preceding paragraph shall be calculated upon the basis set out in paragraph 5 of the preceding article; where there are circumstances that preclude the provision of political archives, the maximum period following which they must be made available for viewing, hand-copying, or duplication shall be calculated in the manner set out in paragraphs 4 and 5 of the preceding article.
+The time periods referred to in paragraph 1 shall be calculated upon the basis set out in paragraph 5 of Article 8; where there are circumstances that preclude the provision of political archives, the maximum period following which they must be made available for viewing, hand-copying, or duplicating shall be calculated in the manner set out in paragraphs 4 and 5 of Article 8.

 Article 10

-When a government agency (institution) seeks to retrieve political archives, the NAA shall make them available for viewing, hand-copying, or reproduction unless a circumstance set out in Article 8, paragraph 2, subparagraph 2 or 3 applies;when a government agency (institution) seeks to retrieve the classified political archives, it shall do so only after obtaining the consent of the government agency (institution) that originally transferred them.
+When government agencies (institutions) seek to retrieve political archives, the NAA shall make them available for viewing, hand-copying, or duplicating unless a circumstance set out in subparagraph 2, paragraph 2 of Article 8 applies or their provision is prohibited by the provisions of paragraph 2 of Article 9; when government agencies (institutions) seek to retrieve the classified political archives, it shall do so only after obtaining the consent of the government agencies (institutions) that originally transferred them.

-Where there are circumstances that preclude the provision of political archives, the maximum period following which they must be made available for viewing, hand-copying, or duplication shall be calculated in the manner set out in paragraphs 4 and 5 of Article 8.
+Where there are circumstances that preclude the provision of political archives, the maximum period which they must be made available for viewing, hand-copying, or duplicating shall be calculated in the manner set out in paragraphs 4 and 5 of Article 8.

-A government agency (institution) that is empowered to retrieve archives may retrieve them in accordance with the applicable legal provisions without regard to the exclusion set out in paragraph 1 above.
+Government agencies (institutions) that is empowered to retrieve archives may retrieve them in accordance with the applicable legal provisions to the exclusion set out in paragraph 1 above do not apply.

 Article 11

-The full names, aliases, code names, and job titles of civil servants, witnesses, informants, and information sources set out in political archives shall be made available for viewing, hand-copying, or duplication.
+The full names, aliases, code names, and job titles of civil servants, witnesses, informants, and information sources set out in political archives shall be made available for viewing, hand-copying, or duplicating, the provisions of Article 8 of the National Intelligence Work Act do not apply.

 Article 12

-Before the NAA makes an acess decision regarding an application submitted in accordance with the provisions of Articles 8 through 10 above, it may provide written notification to the government agency (institution) that transferred the archives and any other relevant government agency (institution) so that they may express an opinion, and any government agency (institution) that receives the notification shall express an opinion within 10 days of its receipt of notification; if no opinion is expressed within 10 days, the government agency (institution) shall be deemed to have no opinion.
+Before the NAA makes an access decision regarding an application submitted in accordance with the provisions of Articles 8 through 10 above, it may provide written notification to the government agencies (institutions) that transferred the archives and any other relevant government agencies (institutions) so that they may express an opinion, and any government agencies (institutions) that receives the notification shall express an opinion within 10 days of its receipt of notification; if no opinion is expressed within 10 days, the government agencies (institutions) shall be deemed to have no opinion.

-A person who applies to view, hand-copy, or duplicate political archives may—if the archives are urgently needed in order to seek redressing of a judicial wrong, indemnification, or compensation, or to prevent harm to personality rights—explain the reasons in writing and request that his/her application receive priority treatment.
+A person who applies to view, hand-copy, or duplicate political archives that are urgently needed in order to seek redressing of a judicial wrong, indemnification, or compensation, or to prevent harm to personality rights, may explain the reasons in writing and request that his/her application receive priority treatment.

 Article 13

-Fee standards for applications to view, hand-copy, or duplicate political archives shall be adopted by the NAA.
+Fee standards for applications to view, hand-copy, or duplicate political archives shall be prescribed by the NAA.

-When a party to the subject matter of an archive applies to access political archives related to a matter in which he/she was involved, the fee shall be waived one time for each archival record related to that person's case; when the party to the subject matter of an archive is deceased, the same shall apply to the party's spouse or heir as set out in Article 1138 of the Civil Code.
+When a party to the subject matter of archives applies to access political archives related to a matter in which he/she was involved, the fee shall be waived one time for each archive related to that person's case; when the party to the subject matter of an archive is deceased, the same shall apply to the party's spouse or heirs provided in Article 1138 of the Civil Code.

 Article 14

-When the provision of access to political archives is a matter of dispute, the NAA may invite relevant government agencies (institutions), representatives of civic groups, experts, and impartial citizens—excluding all the persons referred to in Article 11—to deliberate upon the matter.
+When the provision of access to political archives is a matter of dispute, the NAA may invite relevant government agencies (institutions), representatives of civic groups, experts, and impartial citizens—excluding all the persons referred to in Article 11—to review the matter.

-The dispute handling procedures set out in the preceding paragraph and other tasks that must be performed shall be decided upon the NAA.
+The dispute handling procedures set out in the preceding paragraph and other tasks that must be performed shall be prescribed by the NAA.

 Article 15

-Information learned in the course of managing, reviewing, applying for access to, or retrieving a political archive shall be used in accordance with all applicable protection provisions set out in the law.
+Information learned in the course of managing, reviewing, applying for access to, or retrieving a political archive shall be used in accordance with all applicable protection provisions set forth in the law.

 Any violation of the preceding paragraph shall be subject to punishment pursuant to applicable laws.